14 Stunning Common Dog Training Mistakes

 9. Skipping Socialization

-One of the common dog training mistakes is skipping socialization because dogs need to meet people animals and new environments to grow confident and well behaved and avoiding this step causes fear and reactive behaviors and gentle exposure helps your dog build comfort and learn how to behave in different situations and socialization should be slow and positive and it does not need to be expensive and by avoiding this mistake you help your dog develop strong social skills that support their training journey.
+Gentle, controlled exposure helps your dog build comfort and learn how to navigate different social situations gracefully.
+Socialization should be slow and positive, and it doesn’t need to be expensive; avoiding this mistake early on helps your dog develop the social skills that support their entire training journey.

 8. Using Too Many Words